How Long Do Sweet Potatoes Last | Best Storage Tips

 Keep in mind that the information that we provided is based on recommendations from the FDA, our own observations, and the data from other sources such as the Ball guide we mentioned above.

 Please do your own due diligence in determining your own set of guidelines.

 This information provided is at your own risk.
 Use your best judgment.
 We did our best to present you with the best information we had available at the time of this writing.

 The shelf lifetimes are based on the following conditions of your storage area:

 - Refrigerator temperature of 35° – 40° F

 Check out our guide on ways of preserving food for more information on some of the techniques.

-How long do sweet potatoes last once cut? – 1-2 days if left in room temperature.
+- How long do sweet potatoes last once cut? – 1-2 days if left at room temperature.
 3-4 days if in the fridge, but this is not recommended as the taste will become unpalatable.
 You will need to either cook or freeze them once cut